100mslive/100ms-docs/common/token.md

 ![Dasboard](/docs/guides/token/go-to-dashboard.png)

+## Creating Room

+Go over to [Room in Dashboard](https://dashboard.100ms.live/rooms) and click on "Create Room" , While creating a room you can specify it's name, roles or enable recording.

+![Create Room](/docs/guides/token/create-room.png)

+You will now see "Room Details" section and we have a `room_id` created, copy it somewhere.

+![Room Id](/docs/guides/token/room-id.png)

 ## Token Generation

 Any client connecting calling 100ms' service needs to authenticate using an auth token.
 In production you would have your own servers generating the tokens (see more [here](/docs/server-side/v2/foundation/authentication-and-tokens)), but for a quick start you can use the dashboard to create a token for you.
 The token will expire in 24hrs and should not be hardcoded into a production app.

-### Creating Room

-To create a token you first need to create a room.
-Go over to [Room in Dashboard](https://dashboard.100ms.live/rooms) and click on "Create Room" , While creating a room you can specify it's name, roles or enable SFU recording.

-![Create Room](/docs/guides/token/create-room.png)

-You will now see "Room Details" section and we have a `room_id` created, copy it somewhere.

-![Room Id](/docs/guides/token/room-id.png)

 ### Getting a Temporary Token